Frequent Wi-Fi interruptions: Causes and solutions

 Wireless connection is always a "sore" story.
 Wi-Fi signals use the same principle as radio transmission and can therefore be idiosyncratic.
 They have their own logic, which many times you don't immediately perceive, since it is often affected by reflections, interference, obstacles, and a bunch of invisible things.

 There is a very general rule for getting a good signal everywhere: Get the right hardware first and foremost.
 Buy a really good router or mesh system and set it properly.
-Better yet, wire your home and only put wireless Wi-Fi where you can't reach with a cable.
+Still , wire your home and put wireless Wi-Fi only where you can't reach with a cable.

-But if you continue to have disconnection problems on your Wi-Fi (and where this covers) let's see some root causes, as well as what you can do.
+But if you continue to have disconnections on your Wi-Fi (and where it covers) let's see some root causes, as well as what you can do.

 Hardware incompatibility